johnantonn/landmarks-app/README.md

 # landmarks-app

-A MEAN application displaying information about famous landmarks!
+A MEAN web application that provides information about famous landmarks.

 ## Prerequisites